jchen1/wait-for-green/README.md

         id: wait-for-green
         with:
           token: '${{ secrets.GITHUB_TOKEN }}'
+          # Ignore the job we're running on lest we create an infinite loop
           ignored_checks: 'wait-for-green'
       - name: Fail if checks have failed
         if: steps.wait-for-green.outputs.success != 'true'